ev-agelos/ac_dashboard/README.md

-# Assett corsa app with dash info + times ranking
+# Assetto corsa app with dash info + times ranking
 Info dashes for assetto corsa

 One app that includes info about: speed, gears, tyres, times etc plus it saves times for every combo(car/track).